 - Draft meeting minutes are subject to disclosure but towns are not obligated to retain notes, tapes or other draft materials used to prepare minutes after final minutes have been approved, prepared and filed.
 See Part V, Section K. 3. of the July 15, 2009, Attorney General's Office Memorandum on New Hampshire's Right-to-Know law, RSA Chapter 91-A .

 - Thomas Ettinger & a. v.
 Town of Madison Planning Board

 Argued: October 13, 2011 Opinion Issued: December 8, 2011

 "Consultations with legal counsel" are not considered "meetings" under RSA Chapter 91-A, New Hampshire's Right to Know Law.
 RSA 91-A:2, I(b).
 This is significant because gatherings which are not "public meetings" do not have to follow the ordinary requirements for notice, minutes and public access.
 This case explores for the first time the boundaries of what a "consultation with legal counsel" is.

-- Law lectures presented by the Local Government Center
+- Law lectures presented by the New Hampshire Municipal Association

 - "Grandfathered" The Law of Nonconforming Uses and Vested Rights - A Guide for New Hampshire Officials by H. Bernard Waugh, Jr., Esq. - Fall, 1989